gambitph/Stackable/readme.txt

 * New: Border color picker now has the new opacity slider #3074
 * New: Design Library - added error logger in the network tab for easy checking of errors #3112
 * New: WooCommerce - dynamic content product description now has option to not strip HTML tags #331
+* Change: Removed Navigation Panel feature - it was already disabled by default back in 3.10.2 #3119
 * Fixed: Prevent bottom separator from overlapping content #3081
 * Fixed: Card block - fixed possible block error when reseting layouts #3080
 * Fixed: Posts block - better display for horizontal layouts with large featured image #3108